ujr/swtools/doc/Tools.md

-could be implemented as an option to **sort** because we already have the whole line reading/writing machinery ready, but from a user perspective shuffling is sufficiently different from sorting that it merits its own tool.
-The line reading/writing code is factored out into its own file that is referenced by both sort and shuffle.
+could be implemented as an option to **sort** because we already have the whole line reading/writing machinery ready, but from a user perspective shuffling is sufficiently different from sorting that it merits its own tool called **shuffle**.
+The line reading and writing code is factored out into its own file that is referenced by both sort and shuffle.

 The shuffle algorithm is known as “Fisher-Yates”: swap the last item with an item from the array chosen at random, then